Unikernel Linux (UKL): Implementation

+\paragraph{Fork, Clone:} Userspace processes running on UKL can \texttt{fork} as expected.
+We have implemented a modified \texttt{fork} for the UKL-optimized application, where any state in the user portion of the address space is treated as expected, but the data in the kernel portion of the address space is shared.
+We have used this, for example, to run multiple optimized UKL processes for the LEBench microbenchmark~\cite{lebench}.
+Again, loading process data into the user portion of the address space would enable full \texttt{fork} support.

-\paragraph{Clone and Fork:} To create UKL threads, the user-space pthread library runs \texttt{pthread\_create} which further calls \texttt{clone}.
-We modified this library to pass a new flag \texttt{CLONE\_UKL} to ensure the correct initial register state is copied into the new task either from the user stack or kernel stack, depending on whether the parent is configured to switch to kernel stack or not.
+To create UKL threads, the userspace pthread library runs \texttt{pthread\_create}, which calls \texttt{clone}.
+We modified this library to pass a new flag \texttt{CLONE\_UKL} to ensure the correct initial register state is copied into the new task either from the user stack or kernel stack, depending on whether the parent is configured to switch to the kernel stack or not.